 Critiques of the Research

-It would be irresponsible to talk about the research on and benefits of meditation and mindfulness without discussing a few critiques.
+It would be irresponsible to talk about the research on and meditation and mindfulness without discussing a few critiques.
 There are many critiques out there, but here are a few we see.
 To be clear, we are not taking the position that all mindfulness-based research is wrong or inaccurate.
 Rather, we must note that there are shortcomings and problems with the research.

 Null and Counter Findings